-The PandaX-4T detector is a cylindrical, liquid xenon TPC with an active volume (AV) of 118.5~cm in diameter and 118.5~cm in height, which is encompassed by an electric field cage on the side.
-A total of 3.7 tonnes of natural xenon is enclosed in the AV.
-Two photomultiplier (PMT) arrays are installed at the top and bottom of the AV for signal readout.
-A detailed account of the detector can be found in Ref.~\cite{PandaX-4T:2021bab}.
+The PandaX-4T detector is a cylindrical dual-phase liquid-xenon TPC with an active volume (AV) of 118.5~cm in both diameter and height, enclosed by a side electric field cage.
+The AV contains 3.7~tonnes of natural xenon.
+Two photomultiplier tube (PMT) arrays, located at the top and bottom of the AV, record scintillation and ionization signals.
+A detailed description of the detector is provided in Ref.~\cite{PandaX-4T:2021bab}.

-The TPC can measure an event's three-dimensional position and energy.
-An energy deposition causes prompt scintillation light signals (\emph{S1}) and ionization electrons, which are converted to a delayed electroluminescence signal (\emph{S2}) at the top of the AV.
+The TPC reconstructs the three-dimensional position and total energy of each event.
+An energy deposition produces a prompt scintillation signal (\emph{S1}) and ionization electrons, which drift upward and generate a delayed electroluminescence signal (\emph{S2}) at the liquid–gas interface.
 Both \emph{S1} and \emph{S2} are recorded by the PMT arrays.
-The event's position in the horizontal $XY$ plane can be reconstructed from the relative numbers of photons detected by each PMT in the top array.
-The vertical ($Z$ direction) position is determined from the time delay between \emph{S1} and \emph{S2} signals.
-The total energy of an event is computed by combining the charges of \emph{S1} and \emph{S2}.
-The detector's energy response is calibrated by external radioactive $\gamma$ sources including $^{137}$Cs, $^{60}$Co, and $^{232}$Th.
-Systematic variations in energy reconstruction with position are monitored and corrected using the internal calibration source $^\textrm{83m}$Kr.
+The horizontal $(x,y)$ position is reconstructed from the photon distribution on the top PMT array, while the vertical $(z)$ coordinate is derived from the time delay between \emph{S1} and \emph{S2}.
+The event energy is obtained by combining the calibrated amplitudes of the two signals.
+Energy calibration is performed using external $\gamma$ sources, including $^{137}$Cs, $^{60}$Co, and $^{232}$Th, while position-dependent corrections are derived from the internal source $^\mathrm{83m}$Kr.

-PandaX-4T TPC functions as a tracking spectrometer for $^{214}$Pb decay BR measurements.
-For ES decay of $^{214}$Pb in the active volume, the xenon detector measures both the $\beta$ and $\gamma$ particles.
-The majority of emitted $\gamma$-rays deposit the full energy within the AV since the most energetic 839~keV $\gamma$-rays have an attenuation length of 6~cm in liquid xenon, approximately 1/20 of the TPC diameter.
-The measured energy spectrum of an ES decay starts from the full energy of the de-excitation $\gamma$-rays, as shown in Fig.~\ref{fig:Branching_ratio_database}d.
-For example, the $\mathrm{ES_{295}}$ $\beta$ spectrum is shifted up by 295~keV.
-The shifted spectra of ES decays overlay the GS spectrum, with relative intensities determined by the corresponding BRs.
-The effective attenuation of xenon also prevents external $\gamma$-rays from entering the central cleanest fiducial volume (FV).
+In this work, the PandaX-4T TPC functions as a tomographic $\beta$–$\gamma$ spectrometer for measuring the BRs of $^{214}$Pb decay.
+For ES decays of $^{214}$Pb occurring within the AV, both the emitted $\beta$ and accompanying $\gamma$/ICEs particles are detected.
+Most $\gamma$ rays are fully absorbed in liquid xenon, as the attenuation length of the highest-energy (839~keV) line is about 6~cm—roughly one-twentieth of the TPC diameter.
+Consequently, the measured ES energy spectrum begins at the full energy of the de-excitation $\gamma$ rays (Fig.~\ref{fig:Branching_ratio_database}d); for example, the $\mathrm{ES_{295}}$ $\beta$ spectrum is shifted upward by 295~keV.
+The shifted ES spectra overlay the GS spectrum with relative intensities governed by their BRs.
+The strong self-shielding of xenon further suppresses external $\gamma$ backgrounds in the central fiducial volume (FV).